FreeRTOS/coreMQTT/MQTTv5Guide.md

 ---

-**Note**: This migration guide assumes you're familiar with the v3.1.1 API.
+**Note**: This migration guide assumes you're familiar with the coreMQTT v2.3.1 API.
 If you're new to coreMQTT, refer to the main documentation and examples in the repository.